particle-iot/docs/src/content/archives/ifttt.md

 # Particle Channel on IFTTT

 {{box op="start" cssClass="boxed warningBox"}}
-This page is no longer maintained and is provided for historical reference only
+This page is no longer maintained and is provided for historical reference only.
+The IFTTT integration is no longer available.
 {{box op="end"}}

 ## Introduction